Red socks = Together for education, sports and better opportunitiesfor all.

 THE SHOOOPS STORY

-Let’s start with the incredible journey of Sidney Feinson, a man who gripped hope fiercely and survived World War 2.
-Sidney, a South African Jew, fought in and was captured during the Battle of Tobruk in Italy.
+Sidney Feinson, a South African Jew, fought in and was captured during the Battle of Tobruk in Italy during World War 2.
 He and two friends made a pact that should any of them survive the war that they would wear red socks to be together, and to remember their friendship and the spirit that bound them.